 When you travel internationally, you learn to adapt to your environment.
-But when you are traveling with a baby or toddler who hasn’t yet learned how to adapt to change, you come to appreciate the small things… and at times you miss those comforts from home that make life easier.
+But when you are traveling internationally with a baby or toddler, who hasn’t yet learned how to adapt to change, you come to appreciate the small things.
+At times, you miss those comforts from home that make life easier.

-Traveling with babies and toddlers in the United States
+Traveling with a baby or toddler in the United States

 In the United States, families who travel have it fairly easy.
-Businesses, hotels, and restaurants all provide a variety of conveniences that I realize I’ve taken for granted over the last couple of years.
+Businesses, hotels, and restaurants all provide a variety of conveniences that I realize I’ve taken for granted over the last few years.
 Although I’m fairly certain there isn’t a shortage of babies and toddlers in other countries, many places around the world simply do not cater to families traveling with children the way the United States does.